zphang/lrqa/README.md

 test.jsonl
 ```

-The individual phases are optional. `config.json` specifies some configurations for the task, such as the number of choices.
+The individual phases are optional.
+Each phase is contained in a single `jsonl` file, with the keys as specified above. `config.json` specifies some configurations for the task, such as the number of choices.
 See `lrqa.tasks.CustomJSONLTask` for more details.
+See `./resources/example_jsonl_task` for an example.

 ### Models